 With its Mediterranean climate and picturesque landscape, Napa is a pedestrian paradise.
-More people are walking than ever before for exercise, to run errands, or go to work.
-In Napa, tourists and residents spend time walking from outdoor markets to the many shops that line the downtown area.
-As the county seat, the city is busy with a growing population that reached 80,011 in 2010.
+More people are walking than ever for exercise, running errands, or going to work.
+In Napa, tourists and residents walk from outdoor markets to the shops lining the downtown area.
+As the county seat, the city was busy, with a population of 80,011 in 2010.
 As more community members and visitors enjoy walking in the area, it stands to reason that more accidents will occur.

 Given the number of accidents, it is critical to understand why they occur.
 Some common reasons are listed below:

-- Failure to yield: Many times, motor vehicle drivers and bicyclists fail to yield for pedestrians.
+- Failure to yield: Many times, motor vehicle drivers and bicyclists fail to yield to pedestrians.
 This leads to a catastrophic accident for vulnerable walkers.

 - Distraction: Motorists are often distracted as they talk or text on their cell phones.
 In the five seconds, it takes a driver to write the average text message, the vehicle he or she is in can travel the length of a football field.

-- Not looking when making a turn: Drivers who fail to look both ways when turning in an intersection are likely to hit a pedestrian.
+- Not looking when turning: Drivers who fail to look both ways when turning in an intersection are likely to hit a pedestrian.

-- Crosswalk design defects: If the crosswalk is not designed to keep pedestrians safe by incorporating flaws in control of traffic flow, the city may be held liable.
+- Crosswalk design defects: If the crosswalk is not designed to keep pedestrians safe by incorporating flaws in traffic flow control, the city may be liable.
 This also includes mismanaged timing signals.

 - Drunk driving: Drivers who are inebriated lack the ability to control their vehicles.
 This is a major contributing factor to pedestrian injuries and deaths.